mgg9xv/frontend-nanodegree-feedreader/README.md

 # Frontend-Nanodegree Feedreader Project Overviews
 The purpose of this project was to gain experience with writing tests using Jasmine as a part of my Udacity Frontend Nanodegree.
 We were given a web-based application that reads RSS feeds and told to complete writing the test suite for the application.
+The result is fully-tested RSS Feedreader application.

 ## Quick Links
 * [GitHub Repository](http://github.com/mgg9xv/frontend-nanodegree-feedreader)